(Estimated read time: 4 minutes)

 The most surprising aspect is the price.
 With accessiBe, websites up to 1,000 pages can be made completely accessible for just $490 per year, with larger websites costing a bit more.
 And the software continually scans for updates and new content.
 It’s the future of web accessibility and it’s here today.

-To learn more about how accessiBe can make your website accessible and protect your business against ADA lawsuits, visit our product page and start your free 7-day trial today.
+To learn more about how accessiBe can make your website accessible and help you mitigate the legal risk visit our product page and start your free 7-day trial today.